-The Visual Learner will relate to being shown what to do and will learn best from demonstration.
+The Visual Learner – relates to being shown what to do and will learn best from demonstration.

-The Auditory Learner will learn best from the spoken word, which is explanation.
+The Auditory Learner – learns best from the spoken word, which is explanation.

-The Kinaesthetic Learner will learn best from practice and actually “doing”, he or she will have to get the “feel” of the movement.
+The Kinaesthetic Learner – learns best from practice and actually “doing”, they have to get the “feel” of the movement.

 Most people have a mixture of learning styles but often there is a dominance of one particular style.
 Very few people are exclusively one style but most are biased towards one.
 So teachers give input to a preferred but not exclusive channel.